-While the men continued to pour over the various pieces of identification between them all and tried to establish whose badge was higher on the pay scale, Jasmine and I stood back and let them hash it out.
-She was very calm given we had a corpse beneath the basement under flooring and three vampires in the room with a medium.
+While the men continued to pore over the various pieces of identification between them all and tried to establish whose badge was higher on the pay scale, Jasmine and I stood back and let them hash it out.
+She was very calm, given we had a corpse beneath the basement under-flooring and three vampires in the room with a medium.
 But then for all I knew this was her normal nightly entertainment.

-"Not hardly," she breathed out catching my attention.
-Morgan had fed off her way too long if she could read me that easily.
+"Not hardly," she breathed out, catching my attention.
+Morgan had fed off her for far too long if she could read me that easily.
 I tapped that thought in my head and pushed it way back.
-The eavesdropping vampires were bad enough but to find now we had mediums tuned in was a tad disturbing.
+The eavesdropping vampires were bad enough, but to find now we had mediums tuned in was disturbing.

 We watched the men bond with the vampires with inside smiles.
-Officer Paul Madison was older than we appeared.
+Officer Paul Madison was older than he appeared.
 I aged him at about mid-fifties.
-Still tender but some hard earned beef to him.
+Still tender, but some hard-earned beef to him.
 Gray hair shot through with remnants of his youthful brown.
 The crew cut was short and serious, fitting with the uniform and the neat gray mustache.
 There were no brown strands to distract from his firm, straight-lined lips.
-His eyes were a dark brown and he must have just come on shift because he didn't appear to be dragging.
+His eyes were a dark brown and he must have just come on shift, because he didn't appear to be dragging.
 Officer Burroughs still looked far too young to possess his eyes.
 They were blue and extremely serious.
-Irish blood was heavy in this child and his fear was rising up as he looked at the badges of my fellow vampires.
+Irish blood was heavy in this child, and his fear was rising up as he looked at the badges of my fellow vampires.

 Worked for me.

 Soon they finished and apologized profusely for bothering us at such a late hour.
 I mentally noted both of their badge numbers and features.
-One never knew when a cop would be needed and since they had already shown they were susceptible to mental pushing, I figured it wouldn't hurt to keep them on the back burner.
+One never knew when a cop would be needed, and since they had already shown they were susceptible to mental pushing, I figured it wouldn't hurt to keep them on the back burner.
 Besides, with Jasmine's proximity to Kenyon's club I knew that they must be partially responsible for this area.
 It made sense to me that Morgan could make them not see a door that was smack dab in the middle of the house.
-They had probably been pushed around mentally by more than a few vampires.
+They had probably been pushed around mentally by a few vampires here and there.

 Once they were out the door Jasmine dropped into a chair saying, "Well that was fun!"

 Morgan walked over and began to stroke her face softly.
-I knew Morgan's weakness.
-He was linked to this witch woman soul deep.
+I could see Morgan's weakness: he was linked to this witch woman soul deep.
 Seeing this made me warm; he could never threaten what Harry and I had.
-It came to me that I was now involved in some pact with Harry and Morgan.
-It was unspoken but obvious to me as we splayed around the room trying to appear nonchalant about all the evening's entertainment.
+It came to me then that I was now involved in some pact with Harry and Morgan.
+It was unspoken, but obvious to me as we splayed around the room trying to appear nonchalant about all the evening's entertainment.

 Harry was the first to venture a comment.